Gua-tk/Linux-Auto-Customizer/DONE_IMPLEMENTATION.md

 - [x] `functions_install.sh`: Headers of the generic install mini-functions.
 - [x] `data_features.sh`: in rsync installation # alias rs="rsync -av --progress"
 - [x] `data_features.sh`: Add alias \`&\` to notepadqq, and furthermore
+- [x] `install.sh`: All manual features in `install.sh` should use the installationtype `environmental` and use the generic_install to get rid of common parts of the code.